Oats produced under a gluten-free purity protocol: Listing of suppliers and manufacturers

 - All incoming raw oats, cleaned lots and finished product is tested using GFCO approved methodology:

-- Each raw material and finished product lot is tested for gluten.
+- Each finished product lot is tested throughout the run for gluten.
 This testing is done using the Romer Agra Strip Gluten G12- AOAC Lic.
 No. 061403 method or the R-Biopharm R5 ELISA Ridascreen Gliadin method (Art Nr.
 R7001 test kits – AOAC Lic.
 No. 120601) depending on specific customer requirements.
 Any lot with >5ppm gluten is held and a root cause analysis is performed.
-The lot is not released as a Purity Protocol product.

 - Gluten testing is done by a third-party accredited lab pursuant to customer request.
 At the commissioning of the mill, third-party accredited labs were used to validate and verify our internal protocols and procedures.
 MGM participates in annual proficiency testing with third-party accredited labs.

-- All Purity Protocol finished product is guaranteed to have <5ppm gluten.
+- All gluten testing results are submitted to our certifying body for review each quarter, and we have an audit for compliance each year.
+All Purity Protocol finished product is guaranteed to have <5ppm gluten.

 ……….